Hard to Fit Contacts at Epic Vision Eye Centers

 Why do certain individuals have such mixed results with ordinary contact lenses?
 A variety of obstacles can make these ordinarily-handy lenses less than adequate for your needs.
 If you have an irregular corneal curvature due to keratoconus or severe astigmatism, for instance, you won't get your answers from soft contacts, which automatically conform of the corneal shape instead of compensating for it.
 Another condition, giant papillary conjunctivitis, irritates some people whose eyes are sensitive to protein debris accumulations on ordinary lenses.
 Dry eye sufferers may find that their condition gets worse with regular contacts.
 Even the strength of your prescription can affect your ability to use ordinary lenses, while complications such as presbyopia require more sophisticated vision correction than ordinary contacts can provide.

-Specialized Lenses from Our Eye Doctors in Kansas
+Specialized Lenses from Our Eye Doctors in Kansas and Missouri

 Instead of giving up on contacts altogether in favor of eyeglasses, turn to Epic Vision Eye Centers for the hard to fit contacts you need.
 Our eye doctor in Smithville can give you a contact lens exam to clarify exactly the exact nature and severity of your complicating factor.
 This enables us to make specific recommendations such as: